Dr Matthias Salomon

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-My research focuses on applied outcomes which can help tackle global issues.
-I truly believe that agriculture should not be part of the problem, but part of the solution.
+My work is driven by a commitment to applied outcomes that address global challenges.
+I believe that agriculture should not be part of the problem, but part of the solution.

 -